topdreg/ZDTicketViewer/README.md

 -----------------------------------------------------------

-I wanted to note that I have not used Python much, and recently learned JSON for this challenge.
+I wanted to note that I have not used Python much, and recently learned about the requests library and JSON for this challenge.
 Hence, I believe my implementation is a bit hackish.
 If accepted into the Zendesk internship, I promise that I will work hard to be competent in whatever technologies the company uses by the time the internship starts.
 Thank you very much for reviewing my challenge submission!